lucianoayres/taco/README.md

 -   **Binary Files Excluded**: Binary files are automatically excluded.
 -   **Hidden Files Skipped**: Files/directories starting with a dot are skipped.
 -   **File Extension Detection**: Relies on extensions for inclusion/exclusion.
--   **Pattern Matching**: Exclusion by pattern uses regular expressions, which require valid syntax.
+-   **Pattern Matching**: Inclusion and exclusion by pattern use regular expressions, which require valid syntax.
 -   **Conflict Handling**: When using both inclusion and exclusion arguments, overlapping criteria may need careful management.

 ## Roadmap 🗺️